 Excel Formula If Date Is Less Than Today (4 Examples)

 Need to learn how to use Excel formula if a date is less than today?
-Excel provides us with great approaches to use date formatting depending on different conditions.
+Excel provides us with great approaches to using date formatting depending on different conditions.
 Here, we will take you through 4 easy and convenient methods on how to use the Excel formula if a date is less than today.

 How to Use Excel Formula to Determine If Date Is Less Than Today: 4 Handy Methods